spicysomtam/k3s-aws-cluster/README.md

 Adapt the `variables.tf`, or override them when performing the `terraform plan`.

-## Prequsits
+## Prequisites

-You already defined the EC2 key pair you want to use in aws.
-If not, its in the EC2 console under `Network & Security`.
+The EC2 key pair you want to use is already defined in aws.
+If not, it can be defined in the EC2 console under `Network & Security`.

 ## AWS credentials